equinor/kitchen-rbx1-ros/ros-melodic-notes.md

 ## Getting started - RPi

 Note - Ubiquity use ROS Kinetic.
+It remains to see if the code will still run on the Pi.

 * Install [Ubiquity](https://downloads.ubiquityrobotics.com) RPi Lubuntu image on a RPi.
 The image has ROS preinstalled.
 * Connect to a network.